malis-course/malis-course.github.io/_posts/2020-11-22-final-projects.md

 Detection of the Key of a Music

-Detecting Damages using Satellite Images using Random Forest

 Audio Replay Attack Detection Using A Neural Network-Based Method for Automatic Speaker Verification

 Cesarean Section Prediction Using Machine Learning